Luke 9:51-62

 hear our prayer.

-Compassionate God, your mindful care for us is everlasting.
-Give peace to all who are troubled, endurance to all who suffer, deliverance to all who are afflicted, and healing to all who are sick especially: John & Lisa Mountain, Terry Vernon, David & Carol Beazley, Margaret Miller, Bill Treichler, Shirley Treichler, Hope Garrett, Julia Busby-Morgan, Lisa (Bob & Doris’s daughter.
+Uphold all who suffer, O God.
+Give refuge to those of us who know rejection, and shelter to those of us who have nowhere to lay our heads.
+Bring any who are sick into your healing presence especially: John & Lisa Mountain, Terry Vernon, David & Carol Beazley, Margaret Miller, Bill Treichler, Shirley Treichler, Hope Garrett, Julia Busby-Morgan, Lisa (Bob & Doris’s daughter.
 Chad Rudzik, June Gust, Vicki Salzgeber, Jason Salzgeber, David Wilfong, Stacey Bryant, Pam Hendry, Erin Shayota, Michael Bender, Don Bevers, Rick Lauber, Keith Waldron, Holly Lapinski, John Shaffer, Jan Johnson, Chis Poe.
-Awaken new life in this place.
+Give all your fullness of joy.
+God of grace,

 hear our prayer.